aszepieniec/stark-brainfuck/docs/arithmetization.md

 ## Tables

-The two-stage RAP defines base columns in the first stage, and extension columns in the second stage.
+The two-stage RAP (Randomized AIR with Preprocessing) defines base columns in the first stage, and extension columns in the second stage.
 In between the verifier supplies uniformly random scalars $a, b, c, d, e, f, \alpha, \beta, \delta, \gamma, \eta$.

 ### ProcessorTable